-St Aidan's Park at Brookfield in Tallaght is a specially-built halting site for the Travelling Community.
+St Aidan's Park at Brookfield in Tallaght is a specially built halting site for the Traveller community.

 Following a consultative survey with the Travelling Community, St Aidan’s Park was opened in May 1986.
 Dublin County Council provides a site where ten families now live with access to clean running water, electricity, a waste disposal service and a community centre.